-You never know what tomorrow will bring, but an unexpected PR crisis is a situation that, although can arise out of nowhere, should always be anticipated and prepared for.
+You never know what tomorrow will bring, but an unexpected PR crisis is a situation that should always be anticipated and prepared for, even though they can arise from nowhere.
 Effective crisis management is the ability to act swiftly and efficiently whenever an internal incident occurs that could either severely impact the future of your business, or negatively impact your company’s reputation, to the public as well as to your employees.
 While this doesn’t necessarily mean you’re dealing with a scandal of unprecedented proportions, instituting a proper crisis management strategy for your team in the event of a possible emergency is what could prevent such a catastrophe from taking place.
 Let’s take a look at what exactly crisis management is, as well as seven ways you can implement effective crisis management solutions into your company’s public relations strategy:

 What Is Crisis Management?